Oat: Cultivation

 Oats are annual plants best grown in temperate regions.
 They tolerate cold winters less well than wheat, rye, or barley; they are harmed by sustained cold below 20 F. They have a lower summer heat requirement and greater tolerance of (and need for) rain than the other cereals mentioned, so they are particularly important in areas with cool, wet summers, such as Northwest Europe.

 Oats can grow in most fertile, drained soils, being tolerant of a wide variety of soil types.
 Although better yields are achieved at a soil pH of 5.3 to 5.7, oats can tolerate soils with a pH as low as 4.5.
 They are better able to grow in low-nutrient soils than wheat or maize, but generally are less tolerant of high soil salinity than other cereals.
+In the US, Midwestern crops are sown in spring and the Southern crops in autumn.
+In the Corn Belt, oats are grown in crop rotation following corn, soybeans, and forages.
+Mature oats are harvested by a combine, either directly or after drying by windrowing, since their moisture must not exceed 13% to be safely stored.
+The straw is either mixed in with humus or as bedding for livestock.
 Traditionally, US farmers grew oats alongside red clover and alfalfa, which fixed nitrogen and provided animal forage.
+The first year's harvest yielded oat grain but later years gave way to hay.
 With less use of horses and more use of fertilizers, growth of these crops in the US declined.
 For example, the state of Iowa led US oat production until 1989, but has largely switched to maize and soybeans.

 Harvest in Jølster Municipality, Norway, c.
 1890.